antoineschieb/brainXtract/03.hp_segmentation/README.md

 # Hippocampus Segmentation

 ## Introduction
-This repository contains scripts and utilities for processing and analyzing medical imaging datasets, particularly focusing on the HPC (High-Performance Computing) dataset.
+This repository contains scripts and utilities for processing and analyzing medical imaging datasets, particularly focusing on the Hippocampus Segmentation.
 The scripts are primarily aimed at preprocessing tasks such as data conversion, augmentation, and evaluation.

 ## Requirements
 - Python 3.x